 Dynamic Creative Optimization (DCO) uses machine learning technology to deliver personalized ad content based on real-time data.
 DCO ad servers receive inputs from two sources: the data management platform (DMP) and the creative management platform (CMP).

-The DMP feeds real-time data to the ad server from various sources such as browsing history, shopping habits, device, weather, location, and more, while the CMP provides graphical elements and copy to assemble the ad.
+The DMP feeds real-time data to the ad server from various sources such as browsing history, shopping habits, device, weather, location, and more, while the CMP, including Label design software, provides graphical elements and copy to assemble the ad.

 The optimization process involves two main steps: first, the engine chooses which elements to include in the ad based on real-time data, such as determining how many products to display in a retargeting ad or whether to use video or a still image.

 Then, the engine determines the best way to arrange these ad components to create the right look and feel for each user, optimizing elements like color scheme, copy, and the size of each ad element using machine learning.

 Difference between dynamic creative and dynamic creative optimization

 Dynamic Creative Optimization (DCO) and Dynamic Creative (DC) are both ad formats that offer personalized, data-driven advertising.
 However, there is a key difference between the two.